ryohare/kringlecon-2020/6-splunk/README.md

 ![Powershell Events](img/getting_powershell_events.png)

 3. Find Tests
 Looking through the results, the 4th event down is a powershell invocation using base64 script body, often times used in powershell bypasses.
-This seems like a likely candidiate.
+This seems like a likely candidate.
 Grab the payload and look at it.
 Start stepping through the encoded payloads.
 It starts to become clear invoke-powershell is being used to execute these tests.
-Therefore, we need to find the actual invokation of the test.
-Somethinglike Invoke-Atomicds T1105
+Therefore, we need to find the actual invocation of the test.
+Something like Invoke-Atomics T1105
 ![Atomic Red Team Detection](img/invoke-powershell-detected.png) The invocation was discovered shortly after
 ![T1105](img/t1105_invocation.png)